-My retail sales tips often revolve around how to sell full priced merchandise; and for good reason.
+My retail sales tips often revolve around how to sell full-priced merchandise, and for a good reason.

 But what happens when you have a clearance sale or other promotion?
-If you've read my previous post about your customers' buying cycle, what happens to that cycle when they see a 20% off sale?
+If you've read my previous post about your customers' buying cycle, what happens to that cycle when they see a 20 percent off sale?

 The customer purchasing cycle is squished.